meaganrossi/City_Employee_Compensation_Analysis/README.md

 # Regression_Project
-Create a linear model regression to predict base salary for NYC employees
+Create a linear model regression to predict base salary for NYC City employees.

 ## Introduction
 Our data set contained 3,333,080 observations for the fiscal years of 2015-2019.
 We wanted to learn what factors contributed the most towards an employees base salary.